Parth27/savitar/CONTRIBUTION.md

 # Contributing to Savitar

 Thank you so much for taking an interest in contributing.
-There are multiple ways to contribute to this porject.
+There are multiple ways to contribute to this project.

 #### Table Of Contents